 There are other insoles that say they’re providing support.
 In most cases, they do provide some support.
 The problem is the support it provides is generic.
 Also, the insole is usually very flexible.
 So, it ends up being limited benefit.

 In our office, we dispense medical-grade insoles.
 These offer generic support but are not as flexible as what you’d find in stores.
 Some people only need a medical grade insole to solve their issue.
-For those who need more, a custom orthotic will be the way to go.
+For those who need more, a custom orthotic will be the treatment option of choice.

 Who Needs a Custom Orthotic?

-A custom orthotic is essential for anyone who has a biomechanical deficiency.
+A custom orthotic is essential for anyone who has a foot imbalance.
 It is also indicated for anyone who has a foot deformity.
 They are also a long-term treatment.
 It treats those who have suffered an injury because of their biomechanics.

 These conditions include: